darekfrynas/todo-list/README.md

 - With all above, sorting would be possible,
 - AutoSave - generic solution for recovering arrays/objects
 - Lists could be assigned to projects
+- Edit mode for task could be stored in global state instead of component state,